antomanolov/antomanolov/README.md

 I started coding almost as a joke, but that changed very quickly.
 From simple interest, Python turned into an informational abyss that still attracts me irresistibly, to this very day.

-After several failed attempts to like JavaScript, and  a lot of research, I became interested in Python.
+After several failed attempts at different languages for month or two, and  a lot of research, I became interested in Python.
 I watched online videos for a few months until I took the plunge and signed up for SoftUni programming basics.
 It was splendid!
 I loved Python!

 Long story short - I got all in with the web development path.
-With each subsequent course, over almost two years, I realized how much more there was to learn. 😃 But the flame of knowledge burned brighter and brighter. ❤️‍🔥
+With each subsequent course, over almost two years, I realized how much more there was to learn. 😃 But the flame of knowledge burned brighter and brighter.
+I became interested in more languages and front-end in particular❤️‍🔥

-So we're at this point where I start looking for a real job where I can show what I've learned so far and just start building on this wonderful knowledge I got from SoftUni, and all other sources.
+So we're at this point where I start looking for a real job, while polishing my skill.
+I am keen to show what I've learned so far and just start building on this wonderful knowledge I got from SoftUni, and all other sources.
 I am very hopeful and looking forward to work on real projects and keep going up - to the sky. 🦸‍♂️